jontey/devportfolio/README.md

 ## Setup and Configuration

-The setup required can be broken into two types:
-1. If you want to make edits or customize the template
-2. If you just want to add your information as use as is

 ### Building

 To setup, simply fork the repo and run `npm install` in order to get all the build dependencies.
 Next, run `npm run build` to compile the project.
 Finished builds will appear in the `build` folder.
 Just open `build/index.html` in your browser to see the result.